arjunlalshukla/cs555-project/backpack/CS455-555-1-s20-team/p1-chatserver-filesync/README.md

 ## Reflection

+In this project, we did pair programming almost exclusively.
+For the majority of the project, Arjun drove and Ahmad navigated.

 Things that were challenging:
 * Trying to use a new programming language.
 * Wanting TCP to have a notification when a socket closed from the remote side.